125 die as tear gas triggers crush at Indonesia soccer match

 In a statement, FIFA President Gianni Infantino expressed condolences on behalf of the global football community, saying ”the football world is in a state of shock.”
 The statement did not mention the use of tear gas.

-At the Vatican, Pope Francis said he was praying for “those who have lost their lives and for the wounded following clashes that erupted after a soccer game in Malang, Indonesia.”
+At the Vatican, Pope Francis said he was praying for ”all those who have lost their live and were injured in the clashes that erupted after a soccer game in Malang, Indonesia.”

+Ferli Hidayat, local police chief of Malang, said there were some 42,000 spectators at the game Saturday, all of whom were Arema supporters because the organizer had banned Persebaya fans from entering the stadium in an effort to avoid brawls.

 Rights groups responded to the tragedy by blaming the use of tear gas in the stadium by police.

-Citing FIFA’s stadium safety guidelines against the use of “crowd control gas” by pitch side stewards or police, Amnesty International called on Indonesian authorities to conduct a swift investigation into the use of tear gas and ensure that those who are found to have committed violations are tried in open court and do not merely receive internal or administrative sanctions.
+Citing FIFA’s stadium safety guidelines against the use of ”crowd control gas” by pitch side stewards or police, Amnesty International called on Indonesian authorities to conduct a swift, thorough and independent investigation into the use of tear gas at Kanjuruhan stadium.

+”Those who are found to have committed violations are tried in open court and do not merely receive internal or administrative sanctions,” said Usman Hamid, executive director of Amnesty International Indonesia.

 Hundreds of soccer fans, mostly wearing black shirts, held a candlelight vigil on Sunday night at Gelora Bung Karno, Indonesia’s largest sport stadium in the capital, Jakarta, for the victims of the disaster.
 They sang songs they composed to lift the spirits of the grieving Aremanias.